MOOC ETH : Designing Resilient

 Beyond Systems Thinking

-Status: 1st iteration closed (teacher-paced ); 2nd iteration re-opens by
+Status: 1st iteration closed (teacher-paced ); 2nd iteration re-opened in February 2024 (self-paced)

 Format: virtual (edX) + DRRS network